rauhbein/haspocproofs/README.md

 certainly do things differently when it comes to the technical details.
 Please keep in mind that this exercise was conducted as a feasability study for the approach described in the paper.
-As such we see it as a confirmation of its viability, even though the formalization surely needs improvement to give convincing assurance of the hypervisor's security itself.
+As such we see it as a confirmation of its viability, even though the formalization surely needs improvement.

 ## BUILD NOTES